 The following service charges are hereby imposed for the collection and disposal of solid waste within the City:

-Upon written application to the City Clerk and written approval by the City Administrator, from and after the date of such approval, any single person who is sixty-five (65) years of age or older and who resides in a single-family residence, apartment unit, multifamily dwelling unit, mobile home or manufactured home, shall be charged eight dollars sixty-three cents ($8.63) per month for regular collection and disposal service.
+Upon written application to the City Clerk and written approval by the City Administrator, from and after the date of such approval, any single person who is sixty-five (65) years of age or older and who resides in a single-family residence, apartment unit, multifamily dwelling unit, mobile home or manufactured home, shall be charged eight dollars and forty cents ($8.40) per month for regular collection and disposal service.
 An applicant shall present his or her birth certificate or other similar evidence verifying age and otherwise satisfying the City Clerk and City Administrator that such person is eligible.

 The service charges for collection from each institutional, commercial, business, industrial or agricultural establishment shall be as follows: